Jon "Bermuda" Schwartz: Later life

 Schwartz first met "Weird Al" Yankovic at the Dr. Demento Show on KMET in Los Angeles, September 14, 1980.
-He has played drums for every "Weird Al" concert since 1981, except for three shows during the 2003 Poodle Hat Tour; a minor illness prevented him from playing the drums, and bassist Steve Jay's friend and collaborator Pete Gallagher, who was working as a tech on that tour, sat-in on the drums while Schwartz handled the electronics, cues, and vocals from behind the drum riser.
+He has played drums for every "Weird Al" concert since 1981, except for three shows during the 2003 Poodle Hat Tour.
+A minor illness prevented him from playing the drums in 2003, when tour technician Pete Gallagher sat-in on the drums while Schwartz handled the electronics, cues, and vocals from behind the drum riser.

-Schwartz is also the official band historian, known for keeping meticulous lists and notes, and has archived an unsurpassed collection of unique retail and promo audio and video products from around the world that feature "Weird Al" Yankovic either as a performer, director, in a cameo appearance, or named or pictured on the product.
-Schwartz has an unmatched wealth of photos, memorabilia, and details on his career with Yankovic, and is regularly sourced for rare and behind-the-scenes images or other materials and information for TV shows, publications, audio and video releases having to do with Yankovic.
+Schwartz is also the official band historian, known for keeping lists and notes, archiving a vast collection of retail, promo audio and video products from around the world featuring Yankovic as a performer, director, in a cameo appearance, or named or pictured on the product.
+Schwartz's large collection of photos, memorabilia, and other details on Yankovic is regularly sourced for rare and behind-the-scenes images or other materials.

 In between Yankovic projects, Schwartz continues to play with other L.A.-area artists and bands and has worked with Rip Masters, Jim Silvers, Karling Abbeygate, Idle Hands, Ray Campi, Raymond and Scum, ApologetiX (specifically the album Biblical Graffiti, where he played drums on seven of the tracks), Lousy Little Gods, Brian Sisson, Crown City Bombers, and The Zero G Band.

 Schwartz has enjoyed a respectable online presence since 1993.
 Schwartz began designing web sites in 1995, and grew it into a side-business that now includes other graphic design work such as CD layouts and book cover art.
 He also created the official "Weird Al" Yankovic website in 1995, which later became weirdal.com.
 He is an administrator for the World of "Weird Al" Yankovic and Drummerworld forums, and regularly participates in various forums with the username "bermuda".

 In 2020, Jon became a published author with Black & White & Weird All Over, a coffee-table book featuring his unreleased black-and-white photographs of Weird Al from the early '80s.
-He followed up with Lights, Camera, Accordion! in 2022, a collection of his color film photos of Weird Al from 1981-2006.
+He followed up with Lights, Camera, Accordion! in 2022, a collection of his color film photos of Weird Al from 1981 to 2006.